shivanshs9/shivanshs9.github.io/src/content/2020-08-26_GSoC-2020_Final-Report.md

 ### What I learned

-I honestly learnt a _lot_ and writing down each wold be counterproductive of my time.
+I honestly learnt a _lot_ and writing down each would be counterproductive of my time.
 So here are some of the major things I planned to eventually learn and finally got the chance during this project:

 - Golang, especially its concurrency model (**goroutines** and **channels**)
 - Kubernetes and Openshift